BooksPublicationsPressPerformancesAboutContact

 Factory Hollow Press · March 2019 · Chapbook

-Polyvocal, translingual — moving between address and song.
 Winner of the 2018 Tomaž Šalamun Prize, selected by Anaïs Duplan.
-Translated to Slovene by Itzok Osojnik as Dopisnik Medley.
+Translated to Slovene by Itzok Osojnik, Dopisnik Medley.

 I AM NOT A WAR cover